2019-2020 Arcimoto FUV, & 2020 Deliverator HV Contactors & Battery Shutdown

 • SMART APP: EVIQO surveyed 1,800 EV owners to create EV home charger level 2 app.
 Set up to 3 schedules for cost savings during off-peak rates.
 Get smart tips and reminders, track power/costs live and monitor the charging history.
 Enjoy sleek intuitive interface of your electric car charger 240v.
 EVIQO level 2 car charger consistently enhances its firmware with remote OTA updates.

-• COMPATIBLE WITH ALL EVs: EVIPOWER electric car home charging stations are equipped with heavy duty rubberized SAE J1772 connector compatible with all EVs / PHEVs in NA: all Tesla models, Chevrolet Bolt, VW ID 4, Nissan Leaf, Polestar 2, Ford Mustang Mach-E, IONIQ 5/6, BMW i3, i4, iX, Mercedes EQS, Audi, Rav4, VW ID 4, Jeep Wrangler 4xe level 2 charger (Tesla requires an adapter).
+• COMPATIBLE WITH ALL EVs: EVIPOWER electric car home charging stations are equipped with heavy duty rubberized SAE J1772 connector compatible with all EVs / PHEVs in NA: all Tesla models, Chevrolet Bolt, VW ID 4, Nissan Leaf, Polestar 2, Ford Mustang Mach-E, IONIQ 5/6, BMW i3, i4, iX, Mercedes EQS, Audi, Rav4, Jeep Wrangler 4xe level 2 charger (Tesla requires an adapter).

 • FIRST-IN-CLASS: EVIQO electric vehicle charging stations offer the MARKET'S LONGEST 37" input cable with a NEMA 14-50 plug along with a 25' EXTRA LONG output cable.